infrafast/piwebpool/README.md

 3) check and modify the configuration with your setup:

     index.php                                       : locate loadWeather("46.203962, 6.133670",0); and change it with your own coordinate
-    configuration                                   : change your db password
-    USBDevices.id                                   : map your sensors to the correct devices scripts/hourlypiwebpool.sh                      : change INTERFACE="wlan0" to your network interface functions.php                                   : getTemperature(), getORP() and getPh() to be adjusted if you don't use atlas scientific USB circuit
+    configuration                                   : change your db password, adjust GPIO mapping to your need if you wish USBDevices.id                                   : map your sensors to the correct devices scripts/hourlypiwebpool.sh                      : change INTERFACE="wlan0" to your network interface functions.php                                   : getTemperature(), getORP() and getPh() to be adjusted if you don't use atlas scientific USB circuit